Westbeth Artists Community: History

+In 1966 Bell Labs moved to Summit, NJ and placed the NYC site up for sale.
+The space was purchased by the J.M.
+Kaplan Fund and developed into Westbeth to provide living and studio space for artists.
+The Bank Street Theatre is an 83-seat venue in the complex.
+The Westbeth Theatre Center operated out of the complex from 1975 - 2002 until being booted for the New School Acting program (which was willing to pay market rate rents).

+The space occupied by The New School was previously occupied by an off-Broadway theatre.

 Westbeth was added to the National Register of Historic Places on December 8, 2009, after the Greenwich Village Society for Historic Preservation (GVSHP), using funds from the J.M.
 Kaplan Fund, commissioned historic preservationist Andrew Dolkart to write a nominating report to list Westbeth on the State and National Register of Historic Places.
-The research included interviews with several key figures in the conversion of the former Bell Telephone Labs to the nation's first subsidized housing complex for artists, including architect Richard Meier, choreographer Merce Cunningham, and Joan Davidson, the daughter of J.M.
+The research included interviews with several key figures in the conversion, including architect Richard Meier, choreographer Merce Cunningham, and Joan Davidson, the daughter of J.M.
 Kaplan who coordinated the founding of Westbeth.
-Following Prof. Dolkart's submission, and citing the "extraordinary significance" required to list sites on the State and National Register of Historic Places which are less than 50 years old, the New York State Historic Preservation Board unanimously approved the nomination of Westbeth to the State Register of Historic Places.
+The New York State Historic Preservation Board unanimously approved the nomination of Westbeth to the State Register of Historic Places, even though the complex did not meet the general rule that historic sites be at least 50 years old.

-As part of an effort to extend landmark protections to the Far West Village, GVSHP spearheaded a campaign to have the New York City Landmarks Preservation Commission (LPC) designate the entire complex as an individual landmark.
-In response, the LPC committed to do so in 2004 as part of a broader series of landmark designations it agreed to do in the area.
-It was not until 2009, however, that the LPC took the formal step of "calendaring" the complex for a hearing and issuing a "Statement of Significance".
+As part of an effort to extend landmark protections to the Far West Village, GVSHP campaigned to have the New York City Landmarks Preservation Commission (LPC) designate the entire complex as an individual landmark.
+In response, the LPC committed to this in 2004 as part of a broader series of area landmark designations it had agreed.
+In 2009, it took the formal step of scheduling the complex for a hearing and issuing a Statement of Significance.
 GVSHP urged the LPC to act before the end of 2010, the 40th anniversary of the complex's conversion to artists’ housing.
 On October 25, 2011, Westbeth was designated a landmark by the LPC.

+A community art space opened at Westbeth in 2024.
+A $84 million renovation of the complex was completed the following February, freeing up 32 apartments.